IT Initiatives of T.S.R.T.C.

 The following features are provided through OPRS project:

-Ticket Booking Modes – TSRTC operated Counters in Bus Stations, Agents and e-Ticketing.
+Ticket Booking Modes – TSRTC operated Counters in Bus Stations, Agents and e-Ticketing (through TSRTC online booking portal and portals of B2C franchisees.

-Various Payment Options like Credit Card, Debit Card and Net Banking for e-Ticketing.
+Various Payment Options like Credit Card, Debit Card, Net Banking and UPI for e-Ticketing.

 Benefits to Passengers from OPRS: